larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 **Moderators** are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
-They are a resource that the community can use to address disruptive contributions.
+They are a resource that the community can use to address disruptive behavior.

 Moderators may take actions when administrators do not respond to reports in a timely fashion.
 Their first action should generally be